signalfx/gateway/README.md

 The proxy comes with a [docker image](Dockerfile) that is built and deployed to [quay.io](https://quay.io/repository/signalfx/metricproxy).
-It assumes you will have a sfdbconfig.json file cross mounted to /var/config/sfproxy/sfdbconfig.json for the docker container.
+It assumes you will have a sfdbproxy.conf file cross mounted to /var/config/sfproxy/sfdbproxy.conf for the docker container.

 ## Config file format